csc530/csc530/README.md

 - 👋 Hi, I’m @csc530, Christofer Cousins
 - 👀 I’m interested in ...
-  - Computer science and programming (duh)
+  - Learning
-  - Making ~~practical apps~~ I would actually use or fun😁
+  - Music
-  - ..?
+  - Programming (duh)
 - 🌱 I’m currently learning ...
 Computer Science @[Lakehead-Georgian](https://www.lakeheadgeorgian.ca/programs/computer-science/)
-- 💞️ I’m looking to collaborate on ... anything really, I'm not picky
+- 💞️ I’m looking to collaborate on ... anything really
 - 📫 How to reach me ... csc530@vivaldi.net
-  - Or discord if that's more your thing😉 ... csc#7368
+  - Or discord if that's more your thing - csc#7368

 <!---
 csc530/csc530 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.